 7 Ways to Increase Employee Motivation

-Employee motivation determines the outcome of an employee’s work performance, engagement, and wellbeing.
+Employee motivation determines the outcome of an employee’s work performance, engagement, and well-being.
 It’s your job as the employer to make sure your employees are motivated and engaged.
-Here we are to suggest 7 small policies and ways in which you can increase and stimulate your employees’ engagement, inspire them and contribute to their overall health and wellbeing while in the meantime reaping the fruits of their hard work and dedication to your brand.
+Here we talk about 7 ways in which you can increase and stimulate engagement, inspire your workforce and contribute to their overall health and well-being while boosting productivity levels and bottom line.

 Now, if your company has at least 13 employees, there’s bound to be a John somewhere in there.
-And that’s not a random number; a Gallup report shows that on average, only 13% of employees stating that they feel engaged and motivated at work.
+And that’s not a random number: a Gallup report shows that, on average, only 13% of employees state that they feel engaged and motivated at work.

 What is employee motivation?